 The widespread geological presence of pulses of live SN-produced radioiostopes is the hallmark of near-Earth events \citep{EllisFieldsSchramm1996}.
 Furthermore, the \fe60 abundances for these events allow estimates of the SN distance, around 20--150 pc \citep{FieldsEllis1999, FieldsEllisHochmuth2005, Fry_2015}, and candidate star clusters have been proposed at distances around 50 pc and 100 pc \citep{Benitez2002,Mamajek2007,Hyde2018}.
 Indeed, close-by events are required to successfully deliver SN ejecta to Earth \citep{FieldsAnthanassiadouJohnson2008, Fry_2015, Fry_2016}.
 In addition, the \citet{Wall21} discovery of \pu244 in the same time window further strengthens the case for nearby explosions, and opens the possibility of an additional event from a kilonova \citep{Wang2021}.
-These detections are entirely consistent with the presence of our Solar System within the Local Bubble, a hot, low-density region of space that is thought to be a product of numerous nearby SN explosions beginning sometime in the early Neogene Period ($\lesssim$ 20 Myr) \citep{Breit2016, Zucker22}.
-All together, these observations demonstrate that nearby explosions are a fact of life in our star-forming galaxy, and suggest that even closer events are possible over the history of biology on Earth, possibly causing mass extinctions \citep{Fields2020}.
+These detections are entirely consistent with the presence of our solar system within the Local Bubble, a hot, low-density region of space that is thought to be a product of numerous nearby SN explosions coinciding with Earth’s early Neogene Period ($\lesssim$ 20 Myr) \citep{Breit2016, Zucker22}.
+Altogether, these observations demonstrate that nearby explosions are a fact of life in our star-forming galaxy and suggest that even closer events are possible over the history of biology on Earth, possibly causing mass extinctions \citep{Fields2020}.